solliancenet/microsoft-postgresql-solution-accelerator-build-your-own-ai-copilot/docs/workshop/docs/02-Setup/1-Provision-And-Setup/03-Validation.md

 4. Select your resource group.

-    !!! task "Review the list of deployed resources."
+    !!! note "Review the list of deployed resources."

         In addition to creating a resource group, the `azd up` command deployed multiple resources into that resource group, as shown in the table below.